gobeli/pocketbase-htmx/README.md

  - node/npx installed (only for dev)

 ## Setup
-If you have node installed you can start the dev server with `make dev`, else run `make build` and `make run`
+If you have node installed you can start the dev server with `make dev`, else run `make run`

 After setting up pocketbase import the pocketbase.json file and add a user in the user collection.